johncodeos-forks/GuideToTweakDevelopment13-14/README.md

 So, now you have everything set up for creating a tweak, let’s get into it.
 We are going to create a new project without a preference bundle.
 Open up a fresh terminal window and type this ```$THEOS/bin/nic.pl``` and this should bring up some options (If you have done the steps before correctly).
 This is theos in action.
 Find the option that has iPhone/Tweak next to it, type the number next to it and press enter.

 - Next, the project name can be anything, obviously your tweak name.
-For the tweak we will make, we will be hiding the dock, so let’s call it HideDock14.
+For the tweak we will make, we will be hiding the dock background, so let’s call it HideDock14.
 Once you have typed that, press enter, and you will be presented with another option.

 - This time, it’s the package name.
 This is the bundle id that I was talking about earlier.
 So, type your unique bundle id.
 Note that this all HAS to be lower-case.